 Kid's Dentistry in Brooksville, FL

 Whether it will be your child’s first trip to the dentist, or they are used to regular checkups and teeth cleaning appointments, the kid's dentistry team at Shuayb Dental here in Brooksville and Spring Hill, FL are great with children and we are proud of the wonderful experience we aim for with every child that walks through our doors.

-When Should My Child’s First Dentist Trip Be?
+When Should My Child’s First Dentist Visit Be?

 A child’s first dentist trip is almost always a short, painless experience for your child.
 Utilizing very little treatment, we use your child’s first visit as a triage of sorts to help plan future visits.
 Examining your child’s teeth and gums, we are able to spot any early signs of decay or issues with their permanent teeth as they come in.
 If there are signs of decay, we may gently clean their teeth and apply a topical solution that provides protection against future decay.
 This is also a time we can go over with you the best way to help you and your child keep their teeth clean.
 We will do our best to provide you with the tools you need as a parent to provide the best home dental care for your child.